tap349/tap349.github.io/_posts/2017-04-15-raspberry-pi.md

   NOTE: if user is not specified name of currently logged in user is used
         (this user might not exist on samba server).

-  also as a rule I add mount points to `Directory hotlist` in mc.
+  also usually I add new mount points to `Directory hotlist` in mc.